-Making a patio or deck area even more appealing includes adding the right furniture and finishing off with a rug.
+Making a patio or deck area even more appealing includes adding the right outdoor wicker furniture and finishing off with a rug.
 Area rugs for outdoor spaces and sun rooms have an added burden of needing some resistance to fading from harsh UV rays and damage from moisture.
 While rugs designed for outdoors can always come inside, those labeled for interior use will never last as long when subjected to the elements.
 Synthetic and natural materials are available that can stand up to extra stress that includes rain, blowing dust and heavy foot traffic.
 Each type presents benefits and drawbacks to consider before purchasing.

 Natural Rugs for Outdoors